 For a step up, a modern classic – and longstanding favourite of mine – is Telmo Rodriguez Basa Blanco 2018.
 This one is made by one of Spain’s best-known winemaking talents, and is 90% verdejo with a dollop of viura – it’s beautifully sleek and elegant.
 It costs around £11-13, and you’ll need to go to an independent merchant to get it.
-Stockists online include Frazier's Wine Merchants and The Pip Stop, but it’s also worth searching online to find a local vendor near you.
+Stockists online include Frazier's Wine Merchants but it’s also worth searching online to find a local vendor near you.

 Finally, what should you eat with verdejo?
 The grape is one of the world's most versatile varieties.
 Thanks to its refreshing qualities, it makes a great aperitif wine but is also good with food – it pairs as well with chicken fajitas and a squeeze of lime as it does with patatas bravas and garlic prawns.

 But you could also enjoy it alongside feta and tomato salad, fish pie, mashed avocado, asparagus with a lemon and melted butter sauce, barbecued fish or courgette fritters.